PainsPerdus/gboi-rocket/doc/CollisionSolverIsaac.doc.md

 ## Note

-We mustn't forget to decrease the recover counter at each VBLank call
+We mustn't forget to decrease the recover counter at each VBLank call.

+For now, the informations given in the b register is not used in the actual implementation, as the collision function isn't able to detect direction of the impact.
+The code simply reverse the movement.

 ## TODO